If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 9. Gratitude wasn’t a buzzword—it was a way of life

-You didn’t expect constant praise or participation trophies.
-You were grateful for what you had—a roof over your head, a meal on the table, a birthday card from Grandma with a $5 bill tucked inside.
+Kids didn’t expect constant praise or participation trophies.
+They were grateful for what they had—a roof over their head, a meal on the table, a birthday card from Grandma with a $5 bill tucked inside.

 In a time before social media comparison, people were more grounded in the moment.
 They didn’t constantly crave more.